The best solution to detect cancer early means keeping a close watch on the moles on your body to detect anything unusual.

 Experts recommend that people at high risk consult a doctor for a skin check at least once a year, preferably a dermatologist.
 Those at high risk or with a history of melanoma should be evaluated more frequently.

 The main risk factors for skin cancer include a history of sunburn, fair skin, light eyes, red or blond hair, a family history of melanoma, or a personal history of basal cells or squamous cell cancer.

-Evaluations can also help identify the last two skin cancers, which are more common, but not as lethal as melanoma.
+Evaluations can also help identify the last two skin cancers, which are more common but less lethal than melanoma.